visit-dav/visit/docs/SphynxDocs/Subsetting/What_is_a_subset.rst

 | O-1 Steel | Fe:96.2%, W:0.5%, Cr:0.5%, C:0.9%, Mn:1.4%, Ni:0.5% |
 +-----------+-----------------------------------------------------+

-The *Materials* subsets would consist of 3 subsets for Brass, T-1 Steel and O-1 Steel.
-For *Species* subsets, Brass would be further decomposed into 2 *Species* subsets, T-1 Steel into 5 *Species* subsets and O-1 Steel, 6 *Species* subsets.
+The *Materials* decomposition would consist of 3 subsets for Brass, T-1 Steel and O-1 Steel.
+For the *Species* decomposition, Brass would be further decomposed into 2 *Species* subsets, T-1 Steel into 5 *Species* subsets and O-1 Steel, 6 *Species* subsets.

 Alternatively, one could opt to characterize both T-1 Steel and O-1 Steel has a single, non-specific *Steel* having